Temps and termites are on the rise. Schedule your free inspection today.

 Just like the egg casings differ for each cockroach species, so does the amount of time it takes for roach eggs to hatch.

-• American cockroach eggs: At ideal room temperature, American cockroach eggs will hatch into nymphs within approximately 56 days.
+• American cockroach eggs: At an ideal room temperature, American cockroach eggs will hatch into nymphs within approximately 56 days.

 • Brown-banded cockroach eggs: It could take more than three months for brown-banded roach eggs to hatch.